Ruby Tui: Return to fifteen-a-side

-In November 2021, Tui was named in the Chiefs squad for the inaugural season of Super Rugby Aupiki.
+In November 2021, Tui was named in the Chiefs squad for the inaugural 2022 season of Super Rugby Aupiki.
+In the final, Tui scored one of the decisive tries, which allowed her side to take the title.

-Tui was named in the Black Ferns squad for the 2022 Pacific Four Series and made her international debut against Australia at Tauranga on 6 June.
-She scored a brace of tries against Canada at the Pacific Four Series.
+Tui was selected for the Black Ferns squad that participated in the 2022 Pacific Four Series, during which she made her international debut on the wing against Australia at Tauranga on 6 June.
+She scored two tries against Canada in the Pacific Four Series.

 She was selected for the August test series against Australia for the Laurie O'Reilly Cup.